Ministry of Service

 Knitting--Our Faithful Knitters continue a wonderful ministry of knitting or crocheting prayer shawls and baby blankets.
 These are distributed to places like Alpha Women's Center, Michigan Veterans Facility, Ronald McDonald House, Kent County Health Department and Booth Family Center.

 Samaritans Purse—This congregation participates in Operation Christmas Child by gathering small gifts for children around the world.
 Shoeboxes are filled with gifts appropriate to boys and girls in different age ranges.
 The boxes are then gathered and delivered to those in need... often in far away places.

 Angel Tree—During Advent we have an Angel Tree in the Narthex (Lobby) on which you will find labels that identify a person by age and gender.
 Members of our congregation are encouraged to take a label and shop for a gift that would be appropriate for this person.
 These gifts are then gathered and distributed throughout the community.

 Mitten Tree—The mitten tree reminds us not to let anyone go to school or work during the cold winter months without something to keep their hands and head warm.
 Gloves, mittens and hats of various styles and sizes are donated through this project to those in need in our community and around the state.

-Holiday Food Baskets—Before Thanksgiving and Christmas our congregation gathers food and donates money to fill food baskets for families in need in our neighborhoods.
-Then we gather as a community, young and old, to assemble the food—turkeys and hams and stuffing and cranberries, and a variety of other staples—in boxes in time for a very special Holiday meal.
-Last year we assembled and distributed over thirty-five boxes for each Holiday.
+Holiday Food Baskets—Before Christmas our congregation gathers food and donates money to fill food baskets for families in need in our neighborhoods.
+Then we gather as a community, young and old, to assemble the food—hams and stuffing and cranberries, and a variety of other staples—in boxes in time for a very special Holiday meal. in 2018, we assembled and distributed over fifty boxes!